xiaomiyao/TCPChatApp/README.md

    - **Public Chat:** The user types a message into the main input field and clicks **Send**.
 The message is bundled into a `Message` object (with `"Everyone"` as the recipient), encrypted, and sent to the server.
    - **Private Messaging:**
-     Right-clicking on an online user displays a context menu.
-Selecting **Message User** opens a dedicated input window where the user can type a private message.
+     Right-clicking on an online user displays a context menu with options such as **Message User**.
+Selecting it opens a dedicated dialog where the user can type a private message.
-     The private message sending logic (mirroring public message flow) sets the recipient to the target username.
-This ensures that private messages are delivered only to the intended recipient.
+     When a message is sent, the recipient field is set to the target username instead of "Everyone".
+This change ensures that the message is delivered exclusively to the specified recipient, keeping private communications confidential.
    - 💬 Both public and private messages are encrypted via the `CryptoHelper` before being sent to the server.

 3. **Receiving Messages**